petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 }
 ```

-The `colorPicker` type stores an object with the configured name that holds the currently chosen color's value.
+The `colorPicker` type stores an object holding the chosen color value with the configured name.
 You can reference this object in your fragment's HTML like this:

 ```html
 <div class="fragment_69">